akshayxemo/intervuMe-web/README.md

 # intervuMe-web
-It is a platform where peoples can prepare for interview by attending real life 1:1 live interview session with mentors and getting a performance result.
-User can also chat with mentors as well.
-Mentors can be signed up from the admin dashboard and can set their own time schedule for mettings.
-This platform also provide performance visualization based on the interview results.
+This platform offers users the opportunity to prepare for interviews through 1:1 live sessions with mentors, receive performance feedback, and chat with mentors.
+Mentors can sign up through the admin dashboard and set their availability for meetings.
+Additionally, the platform integrates subscription payments using the Stripe API and provides performance visualization based on interview results.
 - live at [here](https://intervu-me.onrender.com/)

 # Prerequisite